sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 Note that you can access the returned values either by destructuring the array or the object using the assignment operators.

-### 155. How destructuring works in array and object ?
+### Question 155.
+How destructuring works in array and object ?

 Destructuring in JavaScript allows you to extract values from arrays and properties from objects into distinct variables.